jeremygray/pyfilesec/README.txt

 (``archive``), and display the meta-data associated with an encrypted file.
 Large files (8G) and command-line / shell-script usage are also supported.

+By default, file permissions are set to conservative values (only Mac & linux at this point).
+Clear-text files are deleted securely after encryption.
+Decryption will not proceed inside a Dropbox folder (to help limit accidental propagation of the clear-text to other machines).

 Public-key (asymmetric) encryption is used for security and flexibility, currently relying on calls to OpenSSL for all cryptography (RSA + AES256 -- an approach that is well-known and widely regarded).
 The aim is to provide an